 Danny also has extensive experience in community service has been in the areas of public education, economic development and environmental improvement.
 Current and past positions include the Dean’s Council, Gevirtz Graduate School of Education at UC Santa Barbara; President of the Paso del Norte Foreign Trade Association (El Paso, Texas; Commissioner for Colleges and Universities for the 21st Century for the State of Texas; Co-Chair of the Educational Summit for El Paso, Texas; Director of the Science & Technology Council for the State of Texas; Director of the Texas-Mexico Border Task Force for the State of Texas; and Co-chair of the Paso Del Norte Infrastructure Collaborative that consists of 40 organizations from West Texas, Southern New Mexico, and Juarez, Mexico.

-Danny holds a BBA in Accounting and an MS in economics from the University of Texas (El Paso).
+Danny holds an MS degree in economics and a BBA in accounting from the University of Texas (El Paso).

 Ray Chiarello is a Texas CPA who began his career with the Big Four accounting firm KPMG, where he spent 12 years performing financial statement audits for a variety of clients, including numerous public companies.
 Following his stay with KPMG, Ray served eleven years as CFO for an outsourcing business acquired by GE Capital and he then later served as both CFO and CEO for an economic development holding company for the Ysleta del Sur Pueblo in El Paso, Texas.
 In addition to these financial management roles, Ray has worked for a number of years as a self-employed stock option trader.

-Ray has a BS degree in accounting from Virginia Tech and serves as both Chief Financial Officer and Chief Compliance Officer.
+Ray has a BS degree in accounting from Virginia Tech.

 Scott Martindale focuses on institutional sales, marketing, business development, client relations, and product development, including models for ETFs, UITs, and structured products, quantitative portfolio strategies for hedge funds, and actionable content for discount brokers.
 He also handles direct sales for a large global region on behalf of subsidiary Gradient Analytics’ forensic accounting research.